-We hear the term KPI in business, In the NHS, Education, and throughout most public and private organisations.
+We hear about Key Performance Indicators in business, the NHS, education, and most public and private organisations.
 Individuals and collectives are managed, monitored and measured by KPI targets.
-But but what really is a KPI, and how can we navigate the KPI Jungle?
+But what is a KPI, and how can we navigate the KPI Jungle?

-In simple terms, a KPI or Key Performance Indicator is a way of measuring how well an individual or how well a company or business unit is performing compared to their strategic goals and objectives.
+In simple terms, a KPI or Key Performance Indicator measures how well an individual or how well a company or business unit is performing compared to its strategic goals and objectives.

-Selecting the right ones is important if a Manager needs to guide an individual in the right direction in order for them to deliver a correct outcome.
-The trouble is that there are many 1000s of KPIs to choose from and companies often struggle to select or format the right ones for their business.
+Selecting the right ones is vital if a manager needs to guide an individual in the right direction for them to deliver a correct outcome.
+The trouble is that there are many 1000s of KPIs to choose from, and companies often struggle to select or format the right ones for their business.

-Unfortunately, many companies get their KPIs completely wrong, they enter the KPI Jungle and fail to deliver results – measuring either everything that walks and moves but nothing that matters, or simply copying the metrics others may be using.
+Unfortunately, many companies get their KPIs completely wrong; they enter the KPI Jungle and fail to deliver results – measuring everything that walks and moves but nothing that matters or simply copying the metrics others may be using.

-- Always start with your strategy A KPI needs to fit into a context and your strategy should be the basis that everything and everyone fits into with a cause and effect process.
+- Always start with your strategy.
+A KPI needs to fit into a context, and your strategy should be the basis that everything and everyone works into with a cause and effect process.

-- List the strategic performance questions you need to answer – This establishes what you need to know as context in order to establish small-scale achievements.
+- List the strategic performance questions you need to answer; this establishes what you need to know as the context to develop small-scale achievements.

-This high-level approach enables you to create the best KPIs that will help you answer your strategic questions.
+This high-level approach enables you to create the best KPIs to help you answer your strategic questions.

-An example of how to break out of the KPI Jungle: A Sales Director/Manager may have the need to launch a new service and gain traction in a market sector.
-What strategic information must he or she gain in order for the company and its sales team to achieve this objective – what questions need to be considered and answered?
+An example of how to break out of the KPI Jungle: A Sales Director/Manager may need to launch a new service and gain traction in a market sector.
+What strategic information must they acquire for the company and its sales team to achieve this objective – what questions need to be considered and answered?

 - What businesses operate in this market sector?